Zhening Li

 2024.

-Focusing on deterministic sparse-reward environments, we show theoretically and empirically that RL performance gain from skills (temporal abstractions) is worse in environments where solutions to states are less compressible (in the information-theoretic sense).
-Further theoretical results suggest that skills benefit exploration more than they benefit learning from existing experience, and that using unexpressive skills such as macroactions may worsen RL performance.
+Focusing on deterministic sparse-reward environments, we show theoretically and empirically that RL performance gain from skills (temporal abstractions) is worse in environments where solutions to states are less compressible in the information-theoretic sense.
+Further theoretical results show that using unexpressive skills such as macroactions provably worsen RL performance in certain environments.

 Yujie Qian,